 This started me thinking.
 What if his wife hadn’t been Russian but Japanese, Mexican or Congolese?
 Would he then have had to change his whole philosophy?
 Surely not.
 After all, John Derbyshire, a born Englishman with a Chinese wife, has views on immigration similar to those of Richard Spencer.
 Both John Derbyshire and his wife live in America and both are immigrants.
 And what about me?
 I would happily marry someone of a different race and live in Britain.
 Wouldn’t this lead to Britain slowly becoming less British?
 Isn’t this all a little hypocritical?

 My own point of view is that the gene pool of a race never stays the same and is always changing a little.
 I also think that an individual settling down in a new country to marry one of the natives is not the same thing as millions of people immigrating for economic reasons.
 The latter often have problems with integration, the former don’t.
-Also interracial marriages are unlikely to upset the demographic balance of a country because they are still quite rare, most people preferring to marry someone from their own ethnic group.
+Also interracial marriages are unlikely to upset the demographic balance of a country because they are relatively rare, most people preferring to marry someone from their own ethnic group.